Heze Shandong, China Travel Guide

 Discover the artistic and architectural treasures of Heze and its surrounding regions.

-Utilize China's efficient high-bullet train for inter-city travel to save time and money.
+Utilize China's efficient high-high-speed train for inter-city travel in order to save time and money.

 Use mobile payment apps (WeChat Pay/Alipay) for better expense tracking and often better rates for small transactions.